Navigation überspringen

 General policy for borrowing books

 The library policy for borrowing books has been set down in the Conditions for Use of the Library along with the fee regulations.
-Cardholders automatically receive copies of these when applying for a library card.
-Other copies are available for consultation in the Library.
-Charges for overdue items and special services are determined by the University Library's fee regulations.
-From January 1st 2007 we charge a basic fee to use our library's services.
-Members of Heidelberg University (academic staff, employees and students) and students of other university/college are exempted from the basic fee.
-This is applied for pupils and other groups of people, too according to § 2,5 of the fee regulations.
+Copies are available in the Library.
+Charges for overdue items and special services are determined by the University Library`s fee regulations.

 Library card

-A library card is required in order to check out items, to order items from the closed stacks and to use our electronic services such as databases, electronic journals e. g..
+A library card is required in order to check out items, to order items from the closed stacks and to use our electronic services such as databases, electronic journals e.g..
+Please note that the original library card must be presented.
+We do not accept copies or scans.

 Library cards are issued upon presentation of a valid personal identity card or a passport with proof of residence as well as a completed application form from the loan services.